parallella/pal/README.md

 The PAL source code is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text unless otherwise specified.

 ##Pay it forward
-Pay it forward!
+Seriously, pay it forward!
 Instructions for contributing can be found [HERE](CONTRIBUTING.md).

 PAL API REFERENCE
 ========================================